hfiorillo/hfiorillo.github.io/_posts/2021-01-24-kubernetes-ingress.md

 ---

-A brief explanation of Kubernetes Ingress.
+A brief explanation of Kubernetes Ingress and demo on k3s.

 This blog post is one in a series of posts about my experiences of deploying kubernetes to a Raspberry Pi cluster, if you haven't seen the others i'd advise checking them out [here](http://hfiorillo.github.io/).
 Today's blog, is more of a precursor to what is coming next.